In this weeks student success story we talk to Calem who shares how he was able to quit his high paying corporate 9-5 job for the laptop lifestyle.

 And so, Calem to start with – what’s your background, where have you come from?

-Changing from a corporate background to owning a digital business
+Changing from a corporate career to a lifestyle career

 Calem: So, I’ve come from a corporate HR background.
 Recently I’ve finished up in consulting.
 Before that I was at one of the big four banks; before that, pharmaceuticals (again, big corporate); and, before that, mining (over in WA).
 So, in terms of my background, it’s all been around corporate HR.